 Am I queer enough to work with you?

-So: Anyone who is questioning their sexuality, has curiosities about their gender, or is looking for a judgement free space to explore their sexuality is welcome.
-No matter what you look like, present as, how “out” you are, who your are in a relationship with, or who you are attracted to.
+So: Anyone who is questioning their sexuality, has curiosities about their gender, or is looking for a judgement-free space to explore and discover their sexuality is welcome.
+No matter what you look like, present as, how “out” you are, who you are in a relationship with, or who you are attracted to.

 What is somatic sex coaching?

 “Somatic” means “relating to the body”.
 Somatic sex coaching therefore focusses on your body, and how you experience the world through it.
 In other words: more exercises than talking.

 My approach to sex coaching is focussed on practising the micro skills you need to make empowered decisions about your sex life.

 I will invite you into exercises that explore themes like noticing desires and boundaries, asking for what you want, and cultivating presence.